 China Poblano from José Andrés combines the flavors of Mexico and China to create a unique restaurant experience that mixes both authentic international dishes and inspired new favorites.
 Celebrate two cultures side by side without any cliché fusion dishes.

-Open for lunch, dinner, and takeout, China Poblano’s menu offers Chinese noodles, siu mai and traditional soups, served alongside tacos, guacamole, and ceviche.
-Unusually, there is no fusion dishes, the two cultures instead live side by side in harmony.
+Open for lunch, dinner, and takeout, China Poblano’s menu offers Chinese noodles, siu mai, and traditional soups, served alongside tacos, guacamole, and ceviche.

-This restaurant is bright and welcoming, a step away from many of the upmarket and theatrical venues located around the Las Vegas area.
-Considering the quality of the food on offer, the prices are low and the menu fantastic value for money.
+This restaurant is bright and welcoming, a step away from many of the upmarket and theatrical venues located around the Las Vegas Strip.
+Considering the quality of the food on offer, the prices are fair and the menu is fantastic value for money.

 Also Read: